Security-First Approach To Defend And Rapidly Recover From Ransomware Attacks

 - Reduce their attack surface

-- Defend backup data with unique architecture and easy policy-based data management
+- Protect backup data with unique immutable architecture and easy policy-based data management

 Reduce Attack Surface